luttje/Key2Joy/README.md

 Use `ScpDriverInstaller.exe` to uninstall the driver.
 You can find the latest version here: [mogzol/ScpDriverInterface releases](https://github.com/mogzol/ScpDriverInterface/releases)

+> **Warning**
-**⚠ Do not uninstall the driver through Device manager or you'll end up with an incomplete and corrupt driver installation.**
+> **Do not uninstall the driver through Device manager** or you'll end up with a corrupt driver installation which may cause a blue screen.
+You may be able to recover from this by starting Windows in Safe-mode, running `ScpDriverInstaller.exe` and choosing "Uninstall".

 ---